Soft Handover Procedures in mmWave Cell-Free Massive MIMO Networks: System Model

 \section{System Model}

 In this paper, we consider a cell-free massive MIMO network with $L$ APs, each equipped with $N$ antennas, and $K$ single-antenna UEs arbitrarily distributed in a large service area.
 To achieve a scalable network operation, each UE is jointly served by only a subset of the APs in the network.
 The standard block fading channel model is assumed where the time-varying wideband channels are divided into time-frequency coherence blocks such that the channels are static and frequency-flat in each block \cite{bjornson2017book}.
+The coherence block consists of $\tau_c$ symbols.
 As the UEs move, the channel coefficients are updated following the update of the UE location and the geometry of the site map.
-The coherence block consists of $\tau_c$ symbols.
 We utilize a ray-tracing software \cite{simic2017demo}, suitable for mmWave frequency operation, that provides realistic and spatially consistent channel realizations.
 The ray-tracer employs specular reflections upon the different objects in the site map to determine the path gains from AP $l$, $l = 1, \dots, L$, that are received at a given location.
 The path gains are combined to create the channel coefficients in each coherence block.
 The channel between UE $k$ and AP $l$ is represented by $\mathbf{h}_{kl} \in \mathbb{C}^{N \times 1}$ and is given by

-where $\alpha_i$ corresponds to the gain of path $i$, $\psi_i \sim \mathcal{U}[0, 2\pi)$, $\mathbf{a} \left(\phi_i\right)$ is the array response vector of AP $l$ with $\phi_i$ being the angle of departure (AoD) of the $i^{th}$ path, and $N_{kl}$ represents the number of paths from AP $l$ to the location of UE $k$.
+where $\alpha_i$ corresponds to the gain of path $i$, $\psi_i \sim \mathcal{U}[0, 2\pi)$, $\mathbf{a} \left(\phi_i\right)$ is the array response vector of AP $l$ with $\phi_i$ being the angle of departure (AoD) of the $i^{th}$ path\footnote{Typically, the array response vector depends on both the azimuth and elevation angles, however, since we consider horizontally placed linear arrays, $\mathbf{a} \left(\cdot\right)$ is a function of the azimuth AoD $\phi_i$ only and is rotation invariant in the elevation plane.}, and $N_{kl}$ represents the number of paths from AP $l$ to the location of UE $k$.
 We consider a 3D environment where a uniform linear array (ULA) at each AP is horizontally placed with half-wavelength spacing between the antenna elements, such that

 The average channel gain from a given antenna at AP $l$ to UE $k$ is determined by $\beta_{kl} = \sum_{i = 1}^{N_{kl}}\alpha_i^2$.
 The network architecture is depicted in Fig.~\ref{model1}.
 Fronthaul links connect the APs to a CPU, conveying UL and DL data between them and other necessary signals.
 Primarily, such a network can be operated in two ways: centralized and distributed operation \cite{demir2021foundations}.
 The distributed operation is adopted in this paper, where each AP selects the precoding vectors based on the locally estimated channels.
 The connections are assumed to be error-free, and no instantaneous CSI is transmitted over the fronthaul, but only data and channel statistics \cite{bjornson2019making,nayebi2017precoding}.